Red Sails Inn

 Red Sails Inn (1935-2016) was originally established by the Viery family at Fisherman’s Wharf and G Streets.
 The Viery’s nautical-themed seafood eatery was adorned with a red sail.
 The Red Sails Inn was recently bought out and is closing August 31 2016, to be replaced with a new seafood concept by the Brigantine organization in 2017.

 Joseph Yjidy Viery (1886-1952) came to America from the Azores Islands off Portugal.
 To this self-described ‘peasant lad’ in 1908, the United States seemed like a ‘fantastic dream.’
 He met and married Emily Dina Pereira, had three boys, and found employment in banking.
 Fluently speaking Spanish and Portuguese helped in his twenty-year career in Alameda County, California.
-But somehow, he lost everything, home, savings.
-In 1935 he found himself on the San Diego waterfront with $4 to his name.
+But somehow during the Great Depression, the Viery family lost everything, including their home and savings.
+In 1935 Joseph found himself on the San Diego waterfront with $4 to his name.

 “I was trying to get a job on a tuna boat, but I didn’t get it,” Viery recalled.